NCCA/Lectures/PTD/L1/slides.md

 - This is a new Unit developed specifically for the MSc CAVE
 - It aims to build on the ASE unit to develop more technical animation knowledge
-- As well as introduce more Python and other technologies.
+- As well as introduce more Python and other technologies

 --

 ## Aims

 > The aim of this unit is to enable the student to define the technological strategy required for an animation project or pipeline by defining and developing the tools and key development procedures required to see a project to completion.
-This will require the definition, design, implementation and maintenance of an animation pipeline and requisite data transformations.
+This will require the definition, design, implementation and maintenance of an animation pipeline and requisite data transformations

 --

 ## Intended learning outcomes (ILOs)

-1. critically evaluate and specify the required components of an animation pipeline and associated data.
+1. critically evaluate and specify the required components of an animation pipeline and associated data
-2. implement animation, games or VFX pipelines using a variety of digital content creation tools and techniques.
+2. implement animation, games or VFX pipelines using a variety of digital content creation tools and techniques
-3. maintain, document and deploy animation tools and pipelines on a specified platform.
+3. maintain, document and deploy animation tools and pipelines on a specified platform

 --